Best Free Ecommerce Website Builders

 The biggest limitation on Strikingly’s free plan is that you can only have a single product.

-The free plan comes with 5GB of monthly bandwidth— which is more generous than most free ecommerce builders.
+The free plan comes with 5GB of monthly bandwidth.

 Strikingly includes an ad that appears on free websites once a visitor starts scrolling.
 It’s a bit intrusive but if you can live with it, Strikingly’s free plan is solid:

-WooCommerce is totally free— the problem is that you'll need to find a free Wordpress host too.
+WooCommerce is free but it does not include hosting— which you’ll have to pay for.
 The thing to know about WooCommerce is that it isn’t a standalone website builder.
 Instead, it’s a plugin that can be added to an existing WordPress website to turn it into an ecommerce store.

-Wordpress needs to be installed on a web host.
-So you'll need to find a good free web host— and there's really not any.
-This is the biggest reason WooCommerce isn't ideal for a free ecommerce website.
+WordPress needs to be installed on a web host.
+So you’ll need to pay for a web host— which is why I haven’t included WooCommerce in this list.

 Jimdo lets you build an online store on free plans but it doesn’t allow you to make any sales.
 For example, you can create inventory but can’t set it as “in stock” and you can’t add a payment method unless you upgrade to the Unlimited or Ecommerce plans.